bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-To help developers make these decisions consciously rather than accidentally, [MDN Web Docs](https://developer.mozilla.org/) provides browser compatibility tables in its documentation pages, so that when looking up a feature you're considering for your project, you know exactly which browsers will support it.
+To help developers make these decisions consciously rather than accidentally, <a href="https://developer.mozilla.org/" target="_blank">MDN Web Docs</a> provides browser compatibility tables in its documentation pages, so that when looking up a feature you're considering for your project, you know exactly which browsers will support it.

-<h3>External resources:</h3>
+<h4>External resources:</h4>

 <ul>
-<li><a href="https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/" target="_blank">MDN browser compatibility data: Taking the guesswork out of web compatibility</a>.</li><br/>
+<li><a href="https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/" target="_blank">MDN browser compatibility data: Taking the guesswork out of web compatibility</a>.</li>
-<li><a href="https://hacks.mozilla.org/2019/09/caniuse-and-mdn-compat-data-collaboration/" target="_blank">Caniuse and MDN compatibility data collaboration</a>.</li><br/>
+<li><a href="https://hacks.mozilla.org/2019/09/caniuse-and-mdn-compat-data-collaboration/" target="_blank">Caniuse and MDN compatibility data collaboration</a>.</li>
 </ul>

 <div align="right">